-Amos Christie, Professor of Pediatrics OWEN H. WILSON, Professor Emeritus of Clinical Pediatrics JOHN M. LEE, Associate Professor of Clinical Pediatrics J. CYRIL PETERSON, Assistant Professor of Pediatrics HEARN G. BRADLEY, Assistant Professor of Clinical Pediatrics T. FORT BRIDGES, Assistant Professor of Clinical Pediatrics JAMES C. OVERALL, Assistant Professor of Clinical Pediatrics WILLIAM O. VAUGHAN, Assistant Professor of Clinical Pediatrics HELEN HAURY WOODS, Instructor in Pediatrics tJ.
-FRAZIER BINNS, Instructor in Clinical Pediatrics RICHARD W. BLUMBERG, Instructor in Clinical Pediatrics †PHILIP C. ELLIOTT, Instructor in Clinical Pediatrics HARRY SAUBERLI.
-Instructor in Clinical Pediatrics † JOE M. STRAYHORN, Instructor in Clinical Pediatrics ETHEL WALKER, Instructor in Clinical Pediatrics THOMAS S. WEAVER, Instructor in Clinical Pediatrics AMY MAYES BECKER, Assistant in Pediatrics LINDSAY K. BISHOP, Assistant in Pediatrics HERMAN LEVINSON.
-Assistant in Clinical Pediatrics †Sol L. Lowenstein, Assistant in Clinical Pediatrics
+Amos Christie, Professor of Pediatrics Samuel M. Bloomstein, Professor Emeritus of Clinical Pediatrics OWEN H. WILSON, Professor Emeritus of Clinical Pediatrics KATHARINE DODD, Associate Professor of Pediatrics JOHN M. LEE, Associate Professor of Clinical Pediatrics ANN STONE MINOT, Associate Professor of Pediatrics Research J. CYRIL PETERSON, Assistant Professor of Pediatrics HEARN G. BRADLEY, Assistant Professor of Clinical Pediatrics JAMES C. OVERALL, Assistant Professor of Clinical Pediatrics WILLIAM O. VAUGHN, Assistant Professor of Clinical Pediatrics J. FRAZIER BINNS, Instructor in Clinical Pediatrics RICHARD W. BLUMBERG, Instructor in Clinical Pediatrics J. K. DAVID, JR., Instructor in Pediatrics PHILLIP C. ELLIOTT.
+Instructor in Clinical Pediatrics HARRY SAUBERLI, Instructor in Clinical Pediatrics JOE M. STRAYHORN, Instructor in Clinical Pediatrics THOMAS S. WEAVER, Instructor in Clinical Pediatrics OSCAR RANDOLPH BATSON, Assistant in Pediatrics CHARLES WILLIAM BEAVEN, Assistant in Pediatrics T. FORT BRIDGES.
+Assistant in Clinical Pediatrics Sol L. Lowenstein, Assistant in Clinical Pediatrics JOHN H. PEYTON.
+Assistant in Pediatrics ETHEL WALKER, Assistant in Clinical Pediatrics

 - 1. LECTURES AND DEMONSTRATIONS.-The prenatal period, the new-born child, mental and physical growth and development, the nutrition of infants and children, and the prevention of the abnormal are discussed.
 Especial attention is given to the normal child as a basis for the study of the abnormal, or diseases of children.
 One hour a week during the first trimester of the third year.
-Dr. Christie, Dr. Minot and Dr. Peterson. - 2.
+Dr. Christie. - 2.
 WARD WORK.-One-sixth of the third-year class is assigned to the pediatric wards during one-half of each trimester.
 Bedside instruction is given and patients are studied, emphasis being laid on the structure and function of the normal child.
 Variations from the normal and their prevention are considered.
 Eighteen hours a week during half of one trimester of the third year.
-Dr. Christie, Dr. Peterson and Staff. - 3.
-CLINICAL LECTURES AND DEMONSTRATIONS.-The more important phases of pediatrics, including the acute infectious diseases of childhood, are demonstrated and discussed.
+Dr. Christie, Dr. Dodd, Dr. Peterson and Staff.

+- 3. CLINICAL LECTURES AND DEMONSTRATIONS.-The more important phases of pediatrics, including the acute infectious diseases of childhood, are demonstrated and discussed.
 Patients from the wards and from the out-patient service are presented.
 Two hours a week during the first and second trimesters and one hour a week during the third trimester of the fourth year.
 Also, one hour a week during the second trimester, the third year students combine with the fourth year group for the above instruction.
-Dr. Christie, Dr. Peterson and Staff. - 4.
-PEDIATRIC OUT-PATIENT SERVICE.-One-sixth of the fourth-year class is assigned to the pediatric out-patient service during one-half of a trimester.
+Dr. Christie, Dr. Dodd, Dr. Peterson and Staff. - 4.
+Pediatric Out-Patient Service.-One-sixth of the fourth-year class is assigned to the pediatric out-patient service during one-half of a trimester.
 Patients are assigned to students, who record histories, make physical examinations and carry out diagnostic procedures.
 Diagnosis and treatment are considered with members of the staff.
 Twelve hours a week during half of one trimester of the fourth year.
-Dr. Christie, Dr. Peterson and Staff. - 5.
-Elective work in the laboratories, well baby clinic ,wards and dispensary of the department is offered to small groups of students of the fourth year during each trimester.
+Dr. Dodd, Dr. Peterson and Staff. - 5.
+Elective work in the laboratories, wards and dispensary of the department is offered to small groups of students of the fourth year during each trimester.
 Hours and credit by arrangement.
+Dr. Dodd and Dr. Minot.

-Also, elective work, one, two or three afternoons a week in the Pediatric mental health clinic of the out-patient department is available.
-Dr. William O. Vaughan.
+Also, elective work, one, two or three afternoons a week in the mental health clinic of the out-patient department is available.
+Dr. William O. Vaughn.